Trump confirms he will not participate in first GOP debate, teases possibly skipping more

 Candidates are also expected to sign a loyalty pledge expressing their commitment to unite and back the eventual Republican nominee, regardless of who that is.

-To this point, former Vice President Mike Pence, Florida Gov. Ron DeSantis, former South Carolina Gov. Nikki Haley, entrepreneur Vivek Ramaswamy, North Dakota Gov. Doug Burgum, South Carolina Sen. Tim Scott, Arkansas Gov. Asa Hutchinson and former New Jersey Gov. Chris Christie have all qualified.
+To this point, former Vice President Mike Pence, Florida Gov. Ron DeSantis, former South Carolina Gov. Nikki Haley, entrepreneur Vivek Ramaswamy, North Dakota Gov. Doug Burgum, South Carolina Gov. Tim Scott, and former Arkansas Gov. Asa Hutchinson, and former New Jersey Gov. Chris Christie have all qualified.

 This story has been updated with additional information.